Wheelchair-friendly weekend away in Canberra

 Try lunch amongst the trees at the Kitchen Garden at Rodneys, Italian-themed Agostinis within East Hotel + Apartments, contemporary cuisine at Verity Lane Market in the city, or great burgers at Grease Monkey's outdoor dining space in Braddon.

 Numerous hotels and apartments cater to guests’ mobility requirements.
 Novotel Canberra in the heart of the city offers accessible accommodation and family-friendly configurations.
 Opt for the spacious East Hotel + Apartments in Kingston or book the Adina Serviced Apartments in Dickson which offer a modern, wheelchair-accessible stay.
 The glamourous QT Canberra based in the city centre has a few rooms designed with accessibility in mind.

 The team at the centrally located Crowne Plaza pride themselves on their ability to accommodate their services and rooms to ensure that every guest is comfortable during their stay.
 From audio and tactile buttons in lifts, to wheelchair accessibility to the outdoor pool and flexible cancellation policies, you’ll feel very accommodated for at Crowne Plaza.

 Getting to Canberra

-Travelling to Canberra via plane should be a relaxing experienced as Canberra Airport has been designed to enable travel for all.
+Travelling to Canberra via plane should be a relaxing experience, as Canberra Airport has been designed to enable travel for all.
 The terminal has been fitted with multiple lifts and escalators for ease of access.
-Additionally, drop off areas, parking lots, bus stops and taxi ranks around the airport have considered the likes of wheelchair accessibility, mobility scooters and walking distance between key airport checkpoints such as, check-in counters, security and the terminal gates.
+Additionally, drop-off areas, parking lots, bus stops and taxi ranks around the airport have considered the likes of wheelchair accessibility, mobility scooters and walking distance between key airport checkpoints such as check-in counters, security and the terminal gates.
 The Special Assistance web page can help you plan your flight.